 These guidelines exist to encourage people not to use up too much of their budget on rent.
 A high rent payment can create financial strain and make it difficult to manage the many expenses that life throws your way.

-Managing our financial lives can be challenging, but SoFi Insights makes it easier to set savings goals, monitor spending, and make progress.
+Managing our financial lives can be challenging, but SoFi makes it easier to set savings goals, monitor spending, and make progress.
 Our money tracker app makes it possible to connect multiple accounts to easily monitor your balances all in one place.

 Is 50% on rent too much?